Doronbh7/segment-anything-2-fine-tune/README.md

 **2.Run Training**:
     Run the train.py file to start training.

 Special thanks to [luca-medeiros](https://github.com/luca-medeiros).
-His code was the foundation for this project.
+His code was the base for this project.

 ## Resources